 Not only does it give you a chance to experience the buzzing atmospheres of hotspots in Greece and Spain, but a role like this can show future employers that you have marketing skills and are well equipped to deal with customer-facing roles.
 You can choose to either holiday rep for a small independent company or a larger company that may provide training.

 Finally, there’s manual labour.
 This is another popular choice, particularly in countries like Australia where there’s wide-open farmland.
 Do your research, there are some scams out there where students can be taken advantage of.
+But if you decide to make the move, our service for shipping to Australia from UK can help ease the journey.

 Where can I work abroad?